 In November 2016, the Company entered into a consulting agreement with Mark Payne, M.D (the "Consulting Engagement").
-Dr. Payne was a director of Chondrial at that time, a full-time employee of IU and one of the inventors of the licensed IU intellectual property, and as such is entitled to a certain share of the revenues received by IU under the IU License.
-Pursuant to the terms of his consulting agreement the Company agreed to pay Dr. Payne \$0.1 million per year over the term of the agreement and granted Dr. Payne 123,853 restricted Common Units in Chondrial Holdings, LLC, the sole investor in Chondrial Therapeutics which merged into the Company in May of 2020 ("Holdings").
+Dr. Payne was a director of Chondrial Therapeutics, Inc. ("Chondrial") at that time.
+Chondrial was the name of the Company prior to its merger with Zafgen in May 2020.
+Dr. Payne was, and continues to be, a full-time employee of IU and one of the inventors of the licensed IU intellectual property, and as such is entitled to a certain share of the revenues received by IU under the IU License.
+Pursuant to the terms of his consulting agreement the Company agreed to pay Dr. Payne \$0.1 million per year over the term of the agreement and granted to Dr. Payne 123,853 restricted Common Units in Chondrial Holdings, LLC, the sole investor in Chondrial.
 On November 30, 2016, 30% immediately vested and was associated with Chondrial Therapeutics IP, LLC ("IP LLC") becoming a subsidiary of Holdings, which was subsequently contributed to the Company on December 31, 2018.
-The remaining 70% vested ratably over 48 months beginning on December 1, 2016 and were fully vested as of December 31, 2020.
-The consulting agreement has a four-year term, subject to earlier termination.
-On November 30, 2020, The Company entered into a 1-month extension of the Consulting Engagement, expiring on December 31, 2020 and on January 1, 2021, the Company entered into a new consulting agreement with Dr. Payne which extended the term of the Consulting Engagement for a four-year term beginning on January 1, 2021.
-During the three and six months ended June 30, 2022 and 2021 the Company recognized less than \$0.1 million and \$0.1 million, respectively, related to this consulting agreement, recorded as research and development expense in the Condensed Consolidated Statements of Operations.
+The remaining 70% vested ratably over 48 months beginning on December 30, 2020, the Company entered into a 1-month extension of the Consulting Engagement, expiring on December 31, 2020 and on January 1, 2021, the Company entered into a new consulting agreement with Dr. Payne which extended the term of the Consulting Engagement for a four-year term beginning on January 1, 2021.
+During the three and nine months ended September 30, 2022 and 2021 the Company recognized less than \$0.1 million and \$0.1 million, respectively, related to this consulting agreement, recorded as research and development expense in the Condensed Consolidated Statements of Operations.